 The Chief Executive has lead responsibility for environment issues at Board level.
 The Board approves Group Principal Risks (GPR).
 As part of the GPR a viability assessment is undertaken for each of the 11 Principal Risks.
-Some scenarios assessed include water related issues eg the 'Climate Change' GPR assesses the impact of severe weather events on networks; and the 'Safety and Environment' GPR assesses safety failure which has included localised flooding for instance at hydro power stations in Dunalistair.
+Some scenarios assessed include water related issues e.g. the 'Climate Change' GPR assesses the impact of severe weather events on networks; and the 'Safety and Environment' GPR assesses adverse weather and safety.

-In addition to the GPR assessment SSE also conducts a specialist TCFD climaterelated risk and opportunity assessment, which seeks to identify and assess the climaterelated risks and opportunities, incl flooding and severe weather events.
+In addition to the GPR assessment SSE also conducts a specialist TCFD climaterelated risk and opportunity assessment, which seeks to identify and assess the climaterelated risks and opportunities, inc flooding and severe weather events.